Importance of Profiling in Sport

 - Developing stronger relationships

 - Improving communication

 “Exceptional coaching relies on having the information to enable you to tailor your coaching style for each athlete and the benefit of the team” – Bo Hanson, four-time Olympian and founder of Athlete Assessments

 ‘The Best Coaches’

-- 55% of coaches also stated the importance of being able to teach and having strong communication skills.
+55% of coaches also stated that being able to teach and having strong communication skills was critical.

-Becoming self-aware, by undertaking sports specific behavioral profiling, is the surest way for Coaches to develop a comprehensive understanding of both themselves and each of their athletes.
-Coaches become self-aware through learning about their own coaching style, communication style, strengths and limitations.
-When athletes also complete a behavioral profile, Coaches know with certainty their athletes’ individual personalities, motivators, preferred communication style, most effective training environments and much more.
+Becoming self-aware, by undertaking sports specific behavioral profiling, is the surest way for coaches to develop a comprehensive understanding of both themselves and each of their athletes.
+Coaches become self-aware by learning about their own coaching style, communication style, strengths and limitations.
+When athletes complete a behavioral profile, coaches know with certainty their athletes’ individual personalities, motivators, preferred communication style, most effective training environments and much more.

 Self-awareness is the cornerstone of success.
-With this knowledge Coaches are enabled to adapt their behaviors to become vastly more effective, with excellent communication and relationships with their athletes.
-From here, both Coach and athlete will start seeing improved performance, consistently.
+With this knowledge coaches are enabled to adapt their behaviors becoming vastly more effective, with excellent communication and relationships with their athletes.
+From here, both coach and athlete will start seeing improved performance, consistently.
 The door to realizing their true potential will be wide open.

 Get practical strategies to coach athletes to their individual needs.
 Know the behaviors producing their best performances for greater consistency when it counts the most.
 Help your athletes build self-awareness to make improvements and take greater responsibility for their behavior, on and off “the field”.
 Find out more!

 The distinguishing factor of great Coaches is their constant pursuit for the competitive edge, in their athletes and themselves.
 Coaches will better understand their coaching styles (and their fellow-Coaches’ and staff) to find new ways to further improve their coaching and communication with athletes and others.
 Their coaching results will only further improve, guaranteed!
 Find out more!